Resende-Lab/SimpleMating/README.md

 SimpleMating provides an easy way to implement cross-prediction based on markers/pedigree and BLUP data and optimize Mating crosses based on a relationship matrix (A or G).

+## Vignette
+A detailed example of the application of **SimpleMating** is given in this [[vignette]](https://htmlpreview.github.io/?https://github.com/Resende-Lab/SimpleMating/blob/main/doc/Vignette.html)

 ## Installation